OFFICE CLOSED DUE TO COVID-19 CONCERNS

 Our office and phone lines are closed, but our staff are working from home and will do their best to respond to complaints filed via our online complaint form.
 Complaints about French language services can also be emailed to email@example.com.

-Ontario Ombudsman Paul Dubé and Commissioner Kelly Burke at their Queen’s Park Press Conference on January 15, 2020.
-Read more about the Commissioner.
+Press Conference: Ontario Ombudsman Paul Dubé and Commissioner Kelly Burke at their Queen’s Park Press Conference (January 15, 2020).

 Under legislative changes that came into effect on May 1, 2019, the position of the French Language Services Commissioner was eliminated and all of his responsibilities were transferred to the Ombudsman.